Boltzmann transport theory of magnon-exciton drag: Exciton-Magnon coupling

 acting in the ground states subspace $\Psi = \left(\Psi^{(1)}_{\uparrow},\Psi^{(2)}_{\downarrow}\right)^T$.
 To shorten the notations we introduced the operators,

 that obey the commutation relation $[c_i^\dagger, c_j] = 0$.

-We recall that there are two types of exciton states in the bilayer: direct excitons and indirect excitons.
+Turning to the exciton-magnon interaction, we recall that there are two types of exciton states in the bilayer: intralayer excitons and interlayer excitons.
 Accordingly, the exciton Hamiltonian that accounts for the electron interaction with Cr ions (Fig.~\ref{fig:mixing}) takes form

 Here, $E_D$ and $E_I$ are, respectively, the binding energies of the intra- and interlayer excitons (note the minus sign in front of the Hamiltonian).
 Here we keep only the exciton states with the hole in one particular layer.